 It was a glorious warm sunny day when we arrived.
-Simon had other commitments that day, however Fergus was around if we needed his assistance.
-It was also good to see Judith Noble who was overseeing the Artists Residency event that day.
+Simon had other commitments that day, however Fergus was around if we needed assistance.
+It was also good to catch up with Judith Noble who was overseeing the Artists Residency event that day.

-We had a group of 18 attendees, all with either their own individual spiritual paths or not actively practicing but with a curiosity about Folk Magic.
+We had 18 attendees, each on their own individual spiritual path or not actively practicing but curious about the Folk/Cunning Craft.

-Cassandra is ‘down to earth’ which has moments of amusement keeping the audience entertained and also lifting the mood when discussing more serious aspects of the Craft.
+Cassandra is ‘down to earth’ with amusing moments, keeping the audience entertained and lifting the atmosphere when discussing serious aspects of the Craft.

-After two hours of talking and discussion, we had a break for lunch, enjoying the warm sunshine and the sea air.
+After two hours of discussion, we had a lunch break, enjoying the warm sunshine and sea air.

-The group arrived back at the Museum after lunch and Cassandra guided them on a hedgerow walk near Minster Woods so they could harvest some greenery for their witch bottles.
-I stayed in the library updating our business accounts and searching for the video that Cassandra wished to play to the group.
+The group returned to the Museum after lunch and Cassandra then guided them on a hedgerow walk near Minster Woods to harvest wild greenery to use in their witch bottles.
+I remained in the library updating our business accounts and searching for a video Cassandra wished to show the group during the afternoon session.

-On their return, the subject of spell casting and energy raising was also discussed.
-The following video was an example of how working women used chants while engaging in repetitive work that helped with the timing of movements and creating a bond between all workers.
-One member of our group made an interesting comment about the singing, as it would become apparent if one person grew weary which would mean they needed a break or a change of tempo.
+On their return, the subject of spell casting and energy raising was discussed.
+The following video was an example of how working women used chants, while engaging in repetitive work.
+This helped with the accurate timing of movements and also creates a bond between all workers.
+One member of our group made an interesting comment about the singing, stating that it would become apparent if a worker grew weary, meaning they could take a break or change the tempo.

-After this I asked the group to move their chairs and form a large circle so that we could place all items for the witch bottles into the centre of the space.
-All group members could then help themselves to what they needed.
-Before they began, I suggested they held their jar or bottle between their hands for a few minutes to connect with the spirits and ancestors before their work began.
+The group then moved their chairs to form a large circle and we placed all ingredients for the witch bottles into the centre of the space, so they could help themselves to what they needed.
+Before they began, I suggested they held their jar or bottle for a few minutes to connect with the spirits and ancestors before their work began.

-While filling their witch bottles there were many conversations occurring and sharing of greenery.
-We explained that their bottle would not be complete at the workshop, they would need to take it home, add a bodily fluid of their choice and seal the jar or bottle by placing a real wax candle on the lid so that the wax drips down over the seal.
-It can also be done by binding with twine, or a modern method of sticky tape (although we do not recommend the use of plastic.)
+There were many conversations occurring and also sharing of greenery as they filled their receptacles.
+We explained that it would not be completed at the workshop as they would need to take it home, add a personal bodily fluid of their choice and seal the jar or bottle by placing a real wax candle on the lid so that the wax drips down over the seal.
+It can also be done by binding with twine, or a modern method of adhesive tape (although we do not recommend the use of plastic.)

-A few group members visited the Museum retail outlet and purchased Cassandra’s book Village Witch.
-When they returned they requested she signed them.
+A few members also visited the Museum retail outlet and purchased Cassandra’s book Village Witch while they were there and requested she signed them.

-When the workshop was over and everything was back in place, I took another opportunity to sit on the fabulous Gothic chair in the library that once belonged to ‘Old Horny’ the goat God who now stands in the Museum.
+When the workshop was complete and everything was returned to its place, I took another opportunity to sit upon the fabulous Gothic chair in the library that once belonged to ‘Old Horny’ the goat God who now stands tall within the Museum.

-Thank you to the Museum of Witchcraft and Magic for inviting us to host the workshop and to all who attended for being such a wonderful supportive group.
-I’m sure we will be seeing you all again.
+We would like to thank the Museum of Witchcraft and Magic for inviting us to host this workshop and all who attended for being such a wonderful supportive group.
+I’m sure we will be seeing you again.